New Year's Resolutions for Gardeners

 - Choose plants that are right for your area.
 If you live in a drought zone, plant accordingly.

-- Do your part to cut down on plastics by searching out eco-friendly options, such as Eco-Pots for seed starting.
+- Do your part to cut down on plastics by searching out eco-friendly options, such as plants sold in compostable containers, like Eco-Pots.

 - Read Nature's Best Hope by Doug Tallamy to learn more about how you can make a difference.